slashhuang/cuty/README.md

 ```

 # changelog
-> This repo will continue to update Cuty.
+> This repo will continue Cuty's development.

 ## copyright